jefferislab/BridgingRegistrations/README.md

 White space separated 3d coordinates can be converted (in either direction) using

-    streamxform --inverse  <target_source.list> < source_coords.txt > target_coords.txt
+    streamxform -- --inverse target_source.list < source_coords.txt > target_coords.txt
-    streamxform <target_source.list> < target_coords.txt > sample_coords.txt
+    streamxform target_source.list < target_coords.txt > sample_coords.txt

 Note the use of the `--inverse` switch when mapping coordinates from source space to target space.
 This may be the opposite of what you expect but originates from the fact that in order to map a block of image data from source space to target space, the transformation that must actually be defined is the one that maps a regular grid of points in the target space back to sample locations in the source space.
+Note also the use of an extra `--` to separate the positional arguments from the other options when using `--inverse` to specify that a given registration should be inverted.

 For details